prabhat-123/Attendance_System_Using_Face_Recognition/README.md

      condA activate facialrecognition

-Now you need to install all the requirements and dependencies for running this project.
+#### v) Now you need to install all the requirements and dependencies for running this project.

-  Install the dependencies by seeing the requirements.txt file.
+  ###### Install the dependencies by seeing the install_requirements.txt file.

-    pip install numpy (for install numpy)

-    pip install pandas (for installing pandas)

-    pip install requests (for sending HTTP Request to server)

-    pip install beautifulsoup4 (a scrapping library)

-    pip install django

-Check other dependenices on requirements.txt and install it.

-Shortcut to download all the dependencies:

-  pip install -r requirements.txt

-It will download all the requirements listed in requirements.txt.
-But the project will not work if the version of python is different.
+### Note: The project will not work if the version of python is different.
 And try installing all the dependencies by following the above instructions if it does not work.

+#### vi) After installation change the working directory to models/retinaface by using the following command:

+           cd models/retinaface

+           Then run the following commands to execute each script in the following                  order:

+           python box_utils.py

+           python config.py

+           python mobilev1.py

+           python prior_box.py

+           python py_cpu_nms.py

+           python retinaface.py

+           And finally run the face detection model by running:

+           python detect.py

+###### After running detect.py, the script will open the web camera and load the retinaface detector pretrained weights.
+The user is asked to input their name...
+Input your name and the script will capture your 100 images and store the images in dataset/name folder.

+## The output will look like this: